Armando – the Fisherman

 He hopes commerce in Cuba will rise with less restrictions from the foreign countries, specifically the United States.
 With more free tourism, free trade and increased job opportunities for the Cuban people, he believes not only he, but many of his people can rise out of their poverty.

-Life is tough for Armando, a constant search for means to meet his basic needs of food, water, and shelter.
+Life is tough for Armando, he is in a constant search for means to meet his basic needs of food, water, and shelter.
 Yet he also finds ways to maintain a meaningful pastime.
 Armando collects old coins and has several that are over 50 years old.
 His simple pleasures help him through the difficulty of trying to feed a family with a full time job making barely more than $40 a month, so he spends much time away from his family to provide for their needs.

 He feels that people misjudge him as unintelligent or uninformed, but his life experience has given him a perspective into a life only those who fight each day for their food can understand.
 He dreams to travel, he dreams to gain more knowledge, he hopes for more freedom and to impact the world, but until he can provide for his family and more, he remains constantly focused on working, fishing and providing food.